 A nurse will place an intravenous (IV) line into a vein in your arm.
 The IV may be used to give medicines to slow your heart and will be connected to the contrast injector during the procedure.
 The contrast makes your heart’s arteries visible on the images.

-You will be taken to the scanner room from the prep area.
+You will be taken to the scanner room..

-You may be given a nitroglycerine tablet under your tongue to widen (dilate) your coronary arteries.
+You may be given a nitroglycerin tablet under your tongue to widen (dilate) your coronary arteries.

 You will lie on a long table that moves through a tunnel-like machine.

 If needed, heart images without contrast are taken to check for calcium-containing plaque in the arteries.